 6. Mod Cafe

-Mod Cafe is a newly opened cafe in the East and it’s decked in a pretty pink exterior that looks like you’re being transported to Korea.
+Mod Cafe is a relatively new cafe in the East – it’s decked in a pretty pink exterior that looks like you’re being transported to Korea.

 We’re not surprised to see cafe-goers taking photos in front of the cafe in Stylenanda (a popular Seoul fashion brand)-inspired poses.